Possession of Drug Charges and Penalties

-Best Chance Outcome for Possession of Drugs Offense – Don’t Delay Hire an Experienced Criminal Defense Attorney Immediately
+Best Chance Outcome for Possession of Drug Offense – Hire an Experienced Drug Crimes Defense Attorney Immediately

 Misdemeanor and felony drug charges can have severe consequences, including jail, loss of your driver’s license, years of probation, loss of your firearms rights, and steep fines.
 Your freedom is at risk, and you should have a highly skilled drug crime attorney to protect and defend you as you face these charges.
 With the understanding that this may be one of the most frightening and stress-inducing periods of your life, the attorneys at LEWIS & DICKSTEIN P.L.L.C. work closely with each client to defend their liberty and fight for dismissals, lesser charges, and lenient, nonpunitive sentences.

 Consequences for Drug Possession Offense Charges

 Drug possession charges are taken seriously in Michigan.
 The severity of your punishment may depend on the type of drug and its weight.
 Michigan law separates drugs into five different schedules based on how addictive the drugs are and the government’s view of each chemical’s medicinal purposes.
-Schedule I being the most addictive with little to no legitimate medical purpose and Schedule V least addictive with some medical purpose.
+Schedule I substances are the most addictive and purportedly have little to no legitimate medical purpose, and Schedule V substances are the least addictive and have some medical purpose.
 Despite the proven health benefits, marijuana remains a Schedule I drug.

 - Schedule I: Heroin, LSD, Ecstasy, GHB (date rape drug), hallucinogenic mushrooms

-- Schedule II: Cocaine, opium, morphine, hydrocodone, oxycodone, methadone, methamphetamine
+- Schedule II: Cocaine, opium, morphine, hydrocodone, oxycodone, methadone, and methamphetamine

-- Schedule III: Ketamine (anabolic steroids, morphine, hydrocodone with the aspirin or acetaminophen
+- Schedule III: Ketamine (anabolic steroids, morphine, hydrocodone with aspirin or acetaminophen)

 - Schedule IV: Valium, Rohypnol, and Xanax

 - Schedule V: cold medicine with ephedrine, cough syrups with coding

-If you have in your possession drugs from Michigan Schedule I or II controlled substance, you may be subject to the following:
+If you have in your possession drugs from Michigan’s Schedule I or II controlled substances, you may be subject to the following:

 - Between 25 and 50 grams (felony): Up to four (4) years in prison and up to $25,000 in fines.